bbito/webos-doctor-mirror-maker/README.md

 (all?) distributions include it.
 They might run on MacOS if `wget` has been installed.

-The full list of webOS Doctor jar files occupy XXX GB of space, so choose a location with at least that amount of free space!
+The full list of webOS Doctor jar files occupy 11.2GB of space, so choose a location with at least that amount of free space!

+You will also need some time, it took me a little over 2 hours on 24 Sept 2017

 ### Installing